Administration Panel

 Partner accounting

-Page is devided into 3 sections:
+The page is divided into 3 sections:

-1. Company balance - list of Partner balances.
+1. Company balance - list of Partner balances with balanceId and specific currency.

 3. List of transactions